qiujian16/k8s-enhancements/keps/sig-multicluster/4322-cluster-inventory/README.md

 should be the same as the `spec.clusterManager.name`.
 Different cluster manager must set a different value of `spec.clusterManager.name` when the cluster is created.

-These two options can be achieved by a validating webhook or a `ValidatingAdmissionPolicy` resource.

 ### Spec